UAE Digital Banks Compared 2026: Wio, Liv, Mashreq Neo and More

 Wio Bank

-Wio is the UAE’s first fully licensed digital bank — licensed by the Central Bank of UAE, not an e-money licence or payment institution authorisation.
+Wio is the UAE’s first fully licensed digital bank, licensed by the Central Bank of the UAE rather than under an e-money or payment-institution framework.
 It launched its business banking product in 2022 and personal banking in 2023.

 Who owns it: Wio is a joint venture backed by Abu Dhabi Holdings, Alpha Dhabi, Etisalat (now e&), and First Abu Dhabi Bank.